Definition and Example of the Debt Avalanche Strategy

-With the debt avalanche method, the additional $150 goes toward the credit card payment because that loan has the highest interest rate.
-As a result, you pay $630 to your credit card issuer (the $480 minimum payment plus the $150 extra) monthly.
+According to the debt avalanche method, that additional $150 at your disposal goes toward the credit card payment, because that loan has the highest interest rate.
+You pay $630 per month to your credit card issuer as a result: the $480 minimum payment plus the additional $150.

 That minimum payment goes away after you pay off the credit card, so you have even more cash flow available on a monthly basis.
-The $630 you were paying to your credit card company can now go toward the personal loan.
-As a result, you pay $669.60 ($630 plus your required $39.60), which quickly eliminates the remaining loan balance.
+The $630 you were paying to your credit card company can now go toward the personal loan instead.
+You'll pay $669.60 ($630 plus your required $39.60) as a result.
+That will quickly eliminate the remaining loan balance.

-Next, fold what you were paying on the personal loan into your additional payments, resulting in an additional $669.60 per month on your student loan.
-The total amount you then send to the loan servicer is $853.34 ($669.60 plus the required $183.74).
-Continue the process until you are debt-free.
+Now fold what you were paying on the personal loan into your additional payments.
+That will result in an additional $669.60 per month on your student loan.
+The total amount you then send to the loan servicer is $853.34: $669.60 plus the required $183.74.

 The debt avalanche is an effective strategy because it focuses on interest rates.
-On most loans, a portion of each monthly payment goes toward interest charges, and the remainder reduces your loan balance.
-With high rates, you need to pay more to cover interest costs, and your payment might only make a small dent in your loan balance.
+A portion of each monthly payment goes toward interest charges on most loans.
+The remainder reduces your loan balance.
+You have to pay more to cover interest costs with higher rates, so your payment makes a smaller dent in your loan balance.
 You'll waste less money on interest by minimizing the overall interest you're paying, and your payments will work toward bringing your loan balances down.

-The debt avalanche might be a good fit if you:
+The debt avalanche might be a good fit for you if:

-- Want to minimize your total cost of borrowing
+- You want to minimize your total cost of borrowing.

-- Believe in the logic behind the strategy (paying as little interest as possible)
+- You believe in paying as little interest as possible.

-- Have the discipline to keep paying extra on a sizeable debt for an extended period without the satisfaction of seeing it paid off quickly
+- You have the discipline to keep paying extra on a sizable debt for an extended period of time.

-- Don’t need positive reinforcement frequently (or early in the process)
+- You don’t need positive reinforcement frequently or early in the process.